-20. Florida NAACP draws from a limited pool of resources.
-The resources and effort expended in one area necessarily detract from the resources and effort available for Florida NAACP to direct to others.
+18. As with all organizations, Florida NAACP draws from a limited pool of resources.
+And thus, every bit of effort spent in one area necessarily detracts from the amount of effort that Florida NAACP can direct to others.

-21. The Wet Signature Requirement forces Florida NAACP to divert valuable resources to helping registrants who cannot use Florida's other methods of registration to print, sign, and physically return their voter registration applications.
-In order to provide this assistance to its members and other Florida voters who have difficulty registering to vote because of the Wet Signature Requirement, Florida NAACP must divert time, money, and resources away from other activities, such as programming and initiatives concerning educational inequities, the school-to-prison pipeline, and mass incarceration.
-22. Because of the Wet Signature Requirement, Florida NAACP also must
+19. The Wet Signature Requirement forces Florida NAACP to help some but not all-registrants print, sign, and physically return their voter registration application.
+Florida NAACP must divert time, money, and resources away from other activities, such as programming and initiatives concerning educational inequities, the school-to-prison pipeline, and mass incarceration, in order to assist its members and other Florida voters who have difficulty registering to vote because of the Wet Signature Requirement.